prkoir97/File-Sorting/README.md

 ## Note

 - This code is provided for educational and practice purposes only.
 It may not be suitable for production environments without further modifications and testing.
-- Ensure that the file paths specified in the scripts are correct and correspond to your system's directory structure.
-- Customize the scripts as per your requirements, such as changing the source and destination directories.
-- These scripts are designed to work with Python 3.x.
-Make sure you have a compatible version installed.